• Recipes

 Pin Recipe

-5 from 9 reviews
+4.8 from 10 reviews

-The absolute easiest way to make Instant Pot chicken parmesan pasta.
+The absolute easiest way to make Instant Pot chicken parmesan pasta!
 Just dump the ingredients, no prep work!
 Simple ingredients like chicken tenders, penne pasta and jarred marinara make this an easy one-pot dinner.
 Plus, lots of irresistible melted cheese and a crunchy breadcrumb topping.

-• Author: Jenny Meier | Kitchen Skip blog
+• Author: Jenny Meier

 • Prep Time: 5